You Plan to Fail If Your Wellness Practice Has No Strategy in Competitive Markets

 Pick Some Marketing Channels That Make Sense

 Not all marketing channels are created equal.
-If your audience is Gen Z, TikTok might be your best bet.

-I usually suggest Facebook and Instagram to start, as they are the most popular social media platforms.
+For social platforms I usually suggest Facebook and Instagram to start, as they are the most popular social media platforms.

 Also, don’t overwhelm yourself trying to be active on so many channels, start with one - get to know it, and when you feel comfortable move another one.

-Design & Plan a KICK-ASS Content Plan
+Design & Plan a Content Plan

 Blogs, videos, social media posts, and email campaigns all work together to engage your audience.